cardano-foundation/CIPs/CIP-0072/README.md

 *`metadata`*: An array of links to the dApp's metadata.
 The metadata is a JSON compatible RFC 8785 object that contains the dApp's metadata.

 *`signature`*: The signature of the certificate.
-The signature is done over whole on-chain JSON (canonical) without the signature part.
-The client should use the public key to verify the signature of the certificate.
-Fields used for signature: ["subject", "rootHash", "metadata", "type"].
+The publishers generate the signature is by first turning on-chain JSON into a canonical form (RFC 8765), hashing it with blake2b-256 and generating a signature of the hash.
+Stores / clients can verify the signature by repeating the process, they can use the public key to verify the signature of the certificate.
+Fields used for canonical JSON: ["subject", "version", "rootHash", "metadata","type"].

 ### dApp on-chain certificate JSON Schema
 ```json